 [We start our descent of the west ridge.]

 We easily and quickly dropped down the west ridge of Midnight Peak and soon caught up with the three folks that we'd seen earlier on the summit.
 They were quite lost.
-Color me grumpy but I don't have much patience for folks who force themselves up a peak (they were already uncomfortable with the easy ascent from Baldy Pass) and then take an alternate, much more convoluted and difficult route down to avoid their initial mistake by making a worse one!
-Oh, and they don't have a map or even a free GPS app on any one of their 3 iPhones.
 We gave them some route hints and cautioned them very strongly NOT to follow us, since we were going down the opposite side of the ridge than they should be.
 I found out later that I've met this family before and they have now decided owning a GPS is a good idea!

 [The valley is greening up with warm Spring temperatures.
 Find Wietse on the ridge below with Nakiska Ski resort drying out in the distance.]